Amos77Robert/segmentation-of-brain-tumors-without-AI/README.md

-# 🧠 Tumor Segmentation in CT Brain Scans
+# 🧠 Tumor Segmentation in MRI Brain Scans

 This project performs image segmentation on MRI brain image to identify and segment tumor regions using binary masking and labeling techniques in Python.